henry2004y/Ganymede/menu2.md

 $$ n_s = \sqrt{\frac{\nu_\text{ion}n_{n,0}}{\alpha}}. $$

 The estimated surface density the therefore around $n_s\approx 1500\, \text{cm}^{-3}$, which is higher than previous observation and close to another model estimation.

-So, as a summary, from a model perspective, we need to specify the $O_2$ number density distribution,

 ## Aurora Estimation, 2015